Buddy Thunderstruck

-Buddy Thunderstruck is an American stop motion tweens and teen's comedy television series created by Ryan Wiesbrock as a Netflix Original series, produced by American Greetings Entertainment and Stoopid Buddy Stoodios and written by Tom Krajewski.
+Buddy Thunderstruck is an American children's stop motion comedy television series created by Ryan Wiesbrock for Netflix, produced by American Greetings and Stoopid Buddy Stoodios and written by Tom Krajewski.
 The series stars Brian Atkinson, Ted Raimi, Harry Chaskin and Debi Derryberry.
-The first season was released on Netflix on March 10, 2017.
+The series was released on Netflix on March 10, 2017.
 When promoting the first series Netflix billed it as the 'outrageous, high-octane adventures of Buddy Thunderstruck, a truck-racing dog who brings guts and good times to the town of Greasepit'.

 Premise

-The hard-driving trucking adventures of a dog driver and his ferret mechanic sidekick.
+The series tells about a hard-driving trucking adventures of Buddy the dog driver and his ferret mechanic sidekick Darnell the ferret.